Earn weekly rewards on your crypto

 3. Compatible with a huge amount of apps in the crypto ecosystem

-Setting up a hardware wallet for the first time can be a learning experience for new crypto users but Ledger offers one of the better on-boarding processes, which makes it easy to recommend.
+Also, while setting up a hardware wallet for the first time can be a learning experience, Ledger offers one of the better on-boarding processes, keeping newcomers from being overwhelmed.

 The Ledger Nano S Plus is a solid choice for new crypto users.